ChatTheatre/SkotOS-Doc/Story_Builder/Tutorials_and_Examples/Building_Objects/BuildAnObjectFromScratchTutorial.md

 ## Final Thoughts

 All objects should go through an extensive QA process before releasing to the public.
 At the very least, have someone else do a quick once over to check for typos or other settings you may have missed.

+The finished prop I created can be found here 'Tutorials:BuildingObjects:BuildAnObjectFromScratch:wand'.